rotemchn/SQE_hw3/Provengo/Simplcommerce/README.md

 * [lib](lib) Place to store JavaScript libraries.
 Loaded first.
 * [data](data) Place to store data files.
 Loaded second (so you can use library code to in your data).
     * [data.js](data/data.js) Sample data file.
-* [products](products) Artifacts generated from the spec (such as run logs, scripts, and test-books) will be stored here.
-Much like `build` directories in other platforms, this directory can be ignored by version control systems (e.g. `git`).

 ## Useful Commands